M66B/FairEmail/FAQ.md

 See [here](https://support.google.com/googleone/answer/7007852)
 under "*See if content is eligible to be added to Family Library*", "*Apps & games*".

+In other words, only subscriptions can be shared and since there is no subscription, FairEmail is not shareable via the Google Play Family Library.

 <br />

 <a name="faq67"></a>